craftworkgames/website/docs/features/collision/collision.md

 To use the Collision code, you need to perform the following 4 steps:
 1. Create a class that implements the `ICollisionActor` interface.
 1. Implement the `OnCollision` method in your class.
-This defines what happens when something his your object.
+This defines what happens when something hits your object.
 1. Create a `CollisionComponent` instance defining the bounds of your world.
 1. `Insert` an instance of your class into the CollisionComponent.